 Master Server Quick Start

-The Master Server is a stand alone server that allows for games to be publically (or privately with password) listed for the world to join.
+The Master Server is a stand alone server that allows for games to be publicly (or privately with password) listed for the world to join.
 If you've ever played an online game with friends, chances are that you have had to get their IP address in order to join their hosted games.
 The Master Server gives your game the ability to have these fancy server listings.

 Getting the Master Server